tmlmt/cooklang-parser/docs/guide-cooklang-specs.md

 { type: "fixed", value: {num: 1, den: 2, type: "fraction"}}
 ```

+###  Fixed quantities

+Prefixing an ingredient's quantity with `=` will prevent it from scaling.
+For example, when writing `@salt{1%pinch}`, salt will always stay at 1 pinch regardless of serving size.

+This does not work with cookware or timers which do not scale anyway.

 ## Metadata

 Only metadata items of the [canonical metadata list](https://cooklang.org/docs/spec/#canonical-metadata) are parsed.
 Others are ignored.